HarshaMupparaju97/IllumioCodingChallenge/README.md

   1. Supported Log Format: The program only supports the version 2 log format.
 The 6th field contains the dstport, and the 7th field contains the protocol.
   2. Plain Text Files: The log, protocol mapping, and lookup files are expected to be plain text ASCII files.
-      a.
         The lookup table file should contain exactly 3 comma-separated columns: dstport, protocol, and tag.
 Rows with fewer or more than 3 columns will be skipped.
-      b.
         The protocol numbers file should contain at least 2 comma-separated columns: port_number and protocol_name.
 Rows with fewer than 2 columns will be skipped.
   3.Handling Invalid Entries: If any log entry contains a '-' symbol in the dstport or protocol fields, it is considered invalid and will be skipped.
 The program will print an informative message when this occurs.